adhallaj/ASC-Transcriptome/README.md

 # 8. Obtaining KEGG Metabolic Pathways using GhostKOALA:

 The CD-hit nucleotide output is the most complete form of our transcriptome, so it will be used for determining the metabolic pathways.
-GhostKOALA only accepts amino acid sequences so they will have to be translated before submission using the following SeqKit's translate function, see Seqkit_Peptides.sh.
+GhostKOALA only accepts peptide sequences so they will have to be translated before submission using the following SeqKit's translate function, see Seqkit_Peptides.sh.

+After translation, the resulting peptide file was submitted to GhostKOALA queue with the genus_prokaryotes + family_eukaryotes databases selected.

 # 9. Statistical Analysis of Transcriptome using BUSCO and SeqKit: